 As with all non-invasive brain stimulation methods, transcranial ultrasound stimulation (TUS) does have a small potential risk of adverse reactions in subjects.
 A thorough exploration of all of the potential side effects of TUS can be found on our TUS Safety page.

 Dr Lennart Verhagen (Donders Institute) provides a clear introduction to TUS techniques in this free webinar.

-An Introduction to the Physics of Transcranial Focused Ultrasound
+An Introduction to the Physics of Transcranial Ultrasound Stimulation

 In this Brainbox Initiative webinar, Kyle Morrison of Sonic Concepts, Inc. explores the physics behind TUS.

 - Non-invasive neuromodulation and thalamic mapping with low intensity focused ultrasound.
 Dallapiazza, R.F., et al. Journal of Neurosurgery 128(3): 875-884.
 (2018)

 - Non-invasive transcranial ultrasound stimulation for neuromodulation.
 Darmani, G., et al. Clinical Neurophysiology 135: 51-73Clinical Neurophysiology 135: 51-73.
 (2022)

 - Low-intensity focused ultrasound modulates monkey visuomotor behaviour.
 Deffieux, T., et al. Curr Biol 23(23): 2430-2433.
 (2013)